Graduate Students

 Molly Hennig

-Molly Hennig (she/her) is a current PhD student of the Department of Musicology at UCLA.
-Molly received her Master of Arts in Historical Musicology with an Area of Specialty in Voice under the Leland Coon Fellowship at the University of Wisconsin – Madison and her Bachelor of Music in Vocal Performance & Music Industry at the University of Wisconsin – Oshkosh.
-Her current interests include haptic listening scenarios of gaming and play, deconstructions of aesthetic tropes, intertextuality in media poetics, and sites of gathering.
-She currently officiates on the AMS Ludomusicology Interest Group and has presented her work at the 2024 North American Conference for Video Game Music, the 2023 Music & The Internet Conference, and the 2022 Midwest Graduate Music Consortium.
-Alongside her scholarship Molly performs soprano voice and composes with a focus on contemporary art song, her work having featured in the 2021 Source Song Festival and 2022 NATS Composer Mentorship Program.
+Molly Hennig (she/her) is a second-year doctoral student of the Department of Musicology at UCLA.
+She received her master of arts degree in historical musicology with an area of specialty in voice under the Leland Coon Fellowship at the University of Wisconsin – Madison.
+She also holds a bachelor of music degree in both vocal performance and music industry from the University of Wisconsin – Oshkosh.
+Molly’s current interests include aesthetic tropes and listening scenarios in gaming and play, ethnographic sound studies in online livestreaming, music and sound in educational entertainment, and perceptions of embodiment in animation and voice acting.
+She is currently involved in the Ludomusicology Interest Group at the American Musicological Society, and she has presented her work at the Society of Ethnomusicology 2024 Annual Meeting, the 2024 European Conference on Video Game Music and Sound, the 2024 North American Conference on Video Game Music, the 2023 Music & The Internet Conference at the University of Chicago, and the 2022 Midwest Graduate Music Consortium.
+Alongside her scholarship, Molly performs soprano voice and composes with a focus on contemporary art song and chamber music, her work having premiered at the 2021 Source Song Festival, the 2022 Minneapolis “songSLAM” with Sparks & Wiry Cries, and the 2022 Composer Mentorship Program under the National Association of Teachers of Singing and Cincinnati Song Initiative.

 Jordan Hugh Sam